Tenosynovitis (tendon sheath inflammation)

 What is tenosynovitis?

-Tendons connect bones and muscles with each other.
-They transfer muscle strength, allow the body to move, and provide stability.
 Some areas of tendons – such as those that cover protruding bones – are protected by a sheath made of connective tissue (known as the synovium).
 These sheaths are filled with a fluid that allows the tendons to move easily with minimal friction.

 The tendon sheath can become inflamed and swollen if it is subjected to excessive strain.
-In some cases, the tendon itself also becomes inflamed and swollen.
+Sometimes, the tendon itself also becomes inflamed and swollen.

 Inflammation of the tendon sheath can be very painful and can restrict mobility significantly.

-Tenosynovitis occurs most frequently in the hands, arms, and feet.
+It occurs most frequently in the hands, arms, and feet.

 What is tenosynovitis?